kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 It gives function entry point as main function with the arguments,

-and in the arguments, target functions is included.

-In the switch expression, it calls hello function, if the target function is equal to hello.
+In the switch expression, if the target function name is equal to hello, it calls hello function.

 -->